Happiness Is in the Field: Cast

+Filming

+Happiness Is in the Field was filmed largely in the Gers department, particularly in Vic-Fezensac.

 Reception

 The film grossed $30.9 million in France, $0.6 million in the United States and Canada and $1.4 million in other markets for a worldwide gross of $32.9 million.

 Awards

 Eddy Mitchell received the 1996 César Award for Best Actor in a Supporting Role for his role in the film.